Madbrad200/spotify_images-improved-/README.md

 # spotify\_images
-`spotify_images` provides a simple method of retrieving all unique album art from either a Spotify playlist or artist on Spotify and creating a collage from the query.
+`spotify_images` provides a simple method of retrieving all unique album art from either a Spotify playlist and creating a collage from the query.

+This fork will allow you to grab all images from a playlist, regardless of size (not possible in the original version), along with neater file names!

+I've added some comments where I feel an explanation would help readability, and complied with flake8 guidelines.

+Note: I have not tested this with artists pages.
+Works fine on playlists.

 ## Installation:
 ```bash